ALL AMERICAN VIDEO POKER RULES

 - Prefer inside Straights over one or two high cards.

-- Prefer 4 card outside Straights and 4 card flushes over pairs, even high
+- Prefer 4 card outside Straights and 4 card flushes over pairs, even high ones.

 - Hold any three cards to a Flush.

 Play All American poker at Spin Casino ►